 - Be sure you fully understand the sub-limits in each section of your coverage (i.e. is your laptop only covered for $500 under your $10,000 cover for stolen electronics?)

 I just want to end with this – everything I’ve written here is based on my thoughts, opinions, and experiences.
 As with anything, it’s important you take the time to do the research and make sure you’re choosing a policy that’s right for you!
-We’ve claimed with TID a few times and found they never put up a fight or made things difficult.
-Their annual policy is a great fit for us and what we do.
+We’ve claimed on our annual policy a few times and had no problems.
 It’s up to you which company meets your needs and works for your individual circumstances.